 Is Now The Time?

-Asana may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
+When considering Asana, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 We think Asana is a good business.
 We would expect growth rates to moderate from here, but its revenue growth has been exceptional, over the last two years.
-And while its growth is coming at a cost of significant cash burn, the good news is its impressive gross margins are indicative of excellent business economics, and its very efficient customer acquisition hints at the potential for strong profitability.
+And while its growth is coming at a cost of significant cash burn, the good news is its impressive gross margins are indicative of excellent business economics, and its customers are increasing their spending quite quickly, suggesting that they love the product.

 The Wall St analysts covering the company had a one year price target of $48.2 per share right before these results, implying that they saw upside in buying Asana even in the short term.